c-kendrick/SkyFactions2/README.md

 Standard Skyblock is purely co-operative, while standard Factions relies on vanilla terrain that gets easily destroyed.
 SkyFactions2 was developed to create a high-stakes environment where players must physically build their battlegrounds across the void, managing an economy while engaging in complex server-wide diplomacy.

 **How does it work?**
 1. **Foundation:** A player spends in-game currency to create a sky-faction.
-The server calculates a mathematically perfectly distanced coordinate in the void and pastes a starting island for them using the **WorldEdit API.** The **WorldGuard** API is utilised to protect this island from outsiders.
+The server calculates a fixed-distance coordinate in the void and pastes a starting island for them using the **WorldEdit API.** The **WorldGuard** API is utilised to protect this island from outsiders.
 2. **Expansion:** As the faction gathers resources, they can claim adjacent 16x16 chunk "airspace," expanding their WorldGuard-protected 3D building borders.
 3. **Diplomacy & Combat:** Factions operate under strict Role-Based Access Control (Leader, Officer, Member).
 Leaders can manage diplomacy.
 If a war is declared, the plugin dynamically registers the state change, allowing rival factions to engage in PvP combat.
-WorldGuard protections are lifted, and as such, enemy players can break and place blocks in a player's territory.
+WorldGuard protections are lifted allowing enemy players to break and place blocks in a player's territory.

 ---

-## 🏗️ Core Architecture & Technical Highlights
+## Core Architecture & Technical Highlights

 ### 1. Spatial Logic & Grid Generation
 Island generation is not randomised.
 It utilises a deterministic, expanding grid algorithm to ensure sky-islands never overlap and maintain exact chunk alignments.